nithinkjoy-tech/svelte-otp-input-docs/src/lib/content/oninput.md

 title: onInput
 ---

-## onInput
+# onInput
-This function gets called when the user inputs a value in any OTP field and receives the OTP value as a parameter.
+This function gets called when the user inputs a value in any OTP field and will receive the OTP value as a parameter of the function.
 The `onInput` prop takes an array where the `0th` index is the callback function and the `1st` index is a string specifying when to call it: `"before"`, `"after"`, or `"replace"`.

 Ex: `onInput={[onInput, "after"]}`